DataDog/chef-datadog/README.md

 To install a language-specific library for application tracing (APM):

 - Ruby: [ddtrace-ruby recipe][15]
 - Python: Add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the resource below.
-For more details, refer to the [poise-python repository][14].
+For more details, see the [poise-python repository][14].
     ```ruby
     python_package 'ddtrace' # assumes python and pip are installed
     ```